-As the author of the Guiding Principles, I naturally take some pride in their achievement.6 Yet when I presented the Guiding Principles to the HRC for its consideration I stated frankly that they do not mark the end of business and human rights challenges, or even the beginning of the end.
-"But Council endorsement of the Guiding Principles will mark the end of the beginning, by establishing a common global platform for action, on which cumulative progress can be built, step-by-step, without foreclosing any other promising longer-term developments."7
+As the author of the UNGPs, I naturally take some pride in their achievement.5 Yet when I presented the UNGPs to the UN Human Rights Council for its consideration I stated frankly that they do not mark the end of business and human rights challenges, or even the beginning of the end.
+"But Council endorsement of the Guiding Principles will mark the end of the beginning, by establishing a common global platform for action, on which cumulative progress can be built, step-by-step, without foreclosing any other promising longer-term developments."6

-The Guiding Principles have generated a burgeoning academic literature.
+Academic proponents and opponents of the UNGPs have generated a bourgeoning literature.
 And by now there are several years of practical experience to inform the debate.
-But the conceptual and theoretical understanding of global rulemaking that informed my development of the Guiding Principles, and to which I have contributed as a scholar, has not been fully articulated and debated.
-This chapter aims to close that gap, on the supposition that those ideas might have contributed to the Guiding Principles' relative success where previous efforts failed, and that in some measure they may be applicable in other complex and contested global policy domains.
+But the conceptual and theoretical understanding of global rulemaking that informed my development of the UNGPs, and to which I have contributed as a scholar, have not been fully articulated and debated.
+This chapter aims to close that gap, on the supposition that those ideas might have contributed to the UNGPs' relative success where previous efforts failed, and that in some measure they may be applicable in other complex and contested global policy domains.

-The chapter is organized into six sections, including this Introduction.
-Section II highlights some of the broad systemic factors that shaped the global economy and polity from the 1990s into the mid-2000s, the peak of the most recent wave of globalization.
-Section III summarizes the key features of two very different UN-based initiatives proposed around the turn of the century, both seeking to better protect human rights from corporate harm: the "Norms on the Responsibilities of Transnational Corporations and Other Business Enterprises with Regard to Human Rights" (Norms), and the UN Global Compact.
-Section IV outlines and illustrates the conceptual constructs underlying the development of the Guiding Principles, while Section V does the same for their dissemination and implementation.
-Section VI, the Conclusion, offers some reflections on the Guiding Principles' experience for this and possibly other complex and contested domains of global rulemaking.
+The chapter is organized into five parts.
+The first highlights some of the broad systemic factors that shaped the global economy and polity from the 1990s into the mid-2000s, the peak of the most recent wave of globalization.
+Section II summarizes the key features of two very different UN-based initiatives proposed around the turn of the century, both seeking to better protect human rights from corporate harm: the "Norms on the Responsibilities of Transnational Corporations and Other Business Enterprises with Regard to Human Rights" (Norms), and the UN Global Compact.
+Section III outlines and illustrates the conceptual constructs underlying the development of the UNGPs, while Section IV does the same for their dissemination and implementation.
+Section V, the conclusion, offers some reflections on the UNGPs' experience for this and possibly other complex and contested domains of global rulemaking.